dgp1130/rules_prerender/README.md

 )
 ```

-The page is built into a `web_resources()` rule which is a directory that
+The `//my_page:prerendered_page` target generates a directory which contains its
-contains its HTML, JavaScript, CSS, and other resources from all the
+HTML, JavaScript, CSS, and other resources from all the transitively included
-transitively included components at their expected paths.
+components at their expected paths.

 Multiple `prerender_pages()` directories can then be composed together into a
-single `web_resources()` rule which contains a final directory of everything
+single `web_resources()` target which contains a final directory of everything
 merged together, representing an entire prerendered web site.

 This final directory can be served with a simple devserver for local builds or